-Join wilderness photographer, Chad Dutson, for a photographer's paradise visiting world-class sites within the Vermilion Cliffs, including White Pocket and the permit-only area of Coyote Buttes North.
+Join wilderness photographer, Chad Dutson, for a photographer's paradise visiting world-class sites within the Vermilion Cliffs, at the permit-only area of Coyote Buttes North.
 Yes, lottery permits to the Wave are included!

 Workshop is for all photographic experience levels.
-Beginners will value the level of photography instruction, while advanced photographers will find so much benefit from guides who know the area.
+Beginners will value the level of photography instruction, while advanced photographers will find benefit from a guide who know the area.

 The Wave (Coyote Buttes North)

 Limited to 2 participants

 BLM-permitted photographer and guide